opentimestamps/opentimestamps-server/README.md

 Hacking
 -------

-Tested with Python 3.2.3, python3-gnupg
+Requires Python 3 and python3-gnupg

-This repository uses sub-modules for the opentimestamps-client and jsonrpclib:
+This repository uses sub-modules for the opentimestamps-client:

     git submodule update --init --recursive